cu-mkp/GR8975/command_line_text_processing.md

 ```

-Here the `cat` command receives it's input from a file through the `<` symbol.
+Here the `cat` command receives its input from a file through the `<` symbol.
 This is not necessary because `cat` takes the name of a file as input anyway.
 Some commands, notably `tr` (translate; a very important text processing command), do not take the name of a file to get its input, so the `<` operator is often needed.

 The ability to pipe commands together is key feature of the linux command line, giving the user the ability to manipulate and manage data extensively and efficiently.